Summary

 Second Statement Overview

 Coinomi, under the pressure of the community (to whom I extend my special thanks), has finally released an official statement concerning the incident.
-You can find their statement at this link (I've also provided a screenshot for reference):
+You can find their statement at this link (coinomi_official_statement.png):

 Firstly, I wish they would display the same level of transparency that I have shown by publishing my responses on their social media channels, allowing readers to make their own judgements based on both sides of the story.